peteroupc/peteroupc.github.io/bernoulli.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 **Abstract:** This page catalogs algorithms to turn coins biased one way into coins biased another way, also known as _Bernoulli factories_.
 It provides step-by-step instructions to help programmers implement these Bernoulli factory algorithms.
-This page also contains algorithms to exactly simulate probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
-This page is focused on sampling methods that _exactly_ simulate a given probability without introducing new errors, assuming "truly random" numbers are available.
+This page also contains algorithms to exactly sample probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
+This page is focused on methods that _exactly_ sample a given probability without introducing new errors, assuming "truly random" numbers are available.
 The page links to a Python module that implements several Bernoulli factories.

 **2020 Mathematics Subject Classification:** 60-08, 60-04.